ashleychontos/pySYD/docs/quickstart.rst

     pysyd run --star 1435467 -dv --ux 5000 --mc 200

-Now let's dissect this statement.
+Now let's deconstruct this statement.

 ``pysyd``
    if you used `pip` install, the binary (or executable) should be available.
 In fact, the setup